eddieantonio/syllabics.app/README.md

 This bundles the site to `dist/`.

-When I'm developing, I use Parcel in watch mode:
+When I'm developing, I use Parcel in serve mode:

-    npx parcel watch index.html
+    npx parcel serve index.html

 This starts a development server at <http://localhost:1234/> that automatically reloads when files change.